 In the Trail the Young Lawrence of Arabia

 As a youth and student, TE Lawrence, later Lawrence of Arabia, cycled for thousands of miles around southern England, Wales and then France.
 He loved the independence of exploring by bicycle and he loved to push himself physically.
-The physical resilience, self-reliance and sense of adventure that he displayed as a boy and a student presaged the man he was later to became.
+His sense of adventure, his self-reliance and particularly his physical resilience are key to understanding the man he later became.
 See more about the Young Lawrence.

-This project - In the Trail of the Young Lawrence of Arabia - is a contemporary piece of travel writing that takes inspiration from the young Lawrence’s cycle journeys.
+This project - In the Trail of the Young Lawrence of Arabia - is a contemporary piece of travel writing that takes inspiration from the cycle journeys made by the young TE Lawreneec.
 It is written by travel writer and endurance sportsman James Henderson.
 In it James Henderson uses TE Lawrence’s letters home from 1906-8 as a lens to recreate the journeys and to view again the places he visited.

 the 2019 Cycle Journeys

-James Henderson has cycled around Wales (late April and early May 2019 and, unfeasibly, he was rained on only once in eight days).
-This trip was undertaken by TE Lawrence in the Easter holidays of 1907.
+James Henderson cycled around Wales (in late April and early May 2019 where, unfeasibly, he was rained on only once in eight days).
+This was to follow a trip undertaken by TE Lawrence in the Easter holidays of 1907.

-The second journey is around Normandy and Brittany, where in 1906 and 1907, TE Lawrence cycled, alone, sometimes with a friend and for a short time with his father, around Normandy and Brittany, with a quick trip down to the Loire.
+The second journey, in July 2019 was around North-western France, where TE Lawrence cycled in the summer holidays of 1906 (mainly in Brittany) and 1907, sometimes alone, often with a school-friend and for a short time with his father.
+He also made a quick trip down to Fontrevaud and theh castles at Saumur and Angers on the Loire.

-The third journey, undertaken during the summer of 1908, in the vacation between the first and second year of his studies at university, was an extraordinary 4000 kilometres long, covering much of France.
+James Henderson’s third journey, to be undertaken in 2020, follows the trip made by the young TE Lawrence in the summer of 1908, during the vacation between his first and second year at university.
+It was an extraordinary trip of 4000 kilometres long, covering much of France.

 A Life of Adventure